anjakuchenbecker/anjakuchenbecker.github.io/about.md

 Hi, my name is Anja Kuchenbecker and I'm addicted to Data Science, Machine Learning and Smart Home :)
 Loving Python as well as Web Coding (HTML, CSS, JavaScript).

 When I'm not doing nerd stuff? #braap!
+When you are also interested in #braap maybe my other website [www.trackdates.de](http://trackdates.de/) that I've created, too can be useful for you ;-)

 ### Bio
 - Over 12 years professional IT experience.